Petlja/PetljaPg/README.rst

     pygamebg.wait_loop()

-This is much more readable first example for beginners and easier to explain: We open window, then draw blue circle and wait for user to quit.
+This is much more readable first example for beginners and easier to explain: We open window, then draw blue circle and then wait for user to quit.

 Besides ``wait_loop``, PygameBg supports ``frame_loop`` and ``event_loop``.